zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 participate, should not be used, should not be practiced, and should not It should be good practice (complete practice), and should not be turned around after holding it."
-For yourself, you should not make friends with enthusiasts and loosers, and should walk alone like a rhino horn.
+For yourself, you should not make friends with enthusiasts and loosers, and should walk alone like a rhinoceros horn.

 Because of that, the single enlightened person said: